Rare event sampling for moving targets: extremes of temperature and daily precipitation in a general circulation model: Conclusion

 There are several wide avenues for advancing this research.
 An obvious next step is do testing at higher resolution and/or more realistic GCMs or regional climate models.
 However, algorithmic improvements are still needed for broad application.
 In particular, we need improved guidance in how to choose the time horizon $T$ and the population control parameters: ancestor pool $N$, killing rate $K$, and computational budget $M_{\text{max}}$.
 More interestingly, the appropriate choice of perturbation space is quite open-ended as a general question, especially when stochastic parameterization is not intrinsically a part of the model.
 Others have conjectured that the perturbation space is inconsequential provided the magnitude is small \cite{Ragone2018computation}, but this remains to be tested, as we are doing in separate ongoing work.
 Moreover, utilizing \emph{deterministic optimization} to design a more structured sequence of perturbations (in a similar fashion as \citeA{Farazmand2017variational} and \citeA{Sapsis2020output}) may be a route toward more efficient sampling strategies.

 Another immediate goal---beyond our current scope of establishing the TEAMS algorithm, but more and more relevant with more realistic models---is to physically interpret the algorithm's output, which differs from typical datasets in that ensemble members are weighted unequally and grouped into ``families''.
-Spatial composites of relevant fields, like column water vapor, can be extracted by applying the weighted-average formula \eqref{eq:weighted_average} pointwise to maps, which has been done for seasonal heat extremes in, e.g., \citeA{Ragone2018computation,Ragone2021rare,Miloshevich2024extreme,Lepriol2024using}.
+Spatial composites of relevant fields, like column water vapor, can be extracted by applying the weighted-average formula \eqref{eq:weighted_average} pointwise to maps, which has been done for seasonal heat extremes in, e.g., \citeA{Ragone2018computation,Ragone2021rare,Miloshevich2024extreme,Lepriol2024using}, and \citeA{Noyelle2025evolution}.
 In particular, visualizing \emph{differences} between an ancestor and its descendants in this way will reveal mechanisms for physical drivers that strengthen or dampen extremes, and can be compared with traditional perturbations used in numerical weather prediction like Lyapunov, singular, and bred vectors \cite<e.g.,>[]{Norwood2013lyapuNov,Palmer2013singular}.
 The value added by rare event algorithms is the chance to greatly enhance statistical confidence in composite maps and other diagnostics.
+For the sake of brevity and to focus on the main point of algorithm development, we leave detailed spatial dynamical analysis to future work.

 Overall, we wish to convey simultaneous signals of caution and optimism. ``Extreme weather events'' do not comprise a monolithic category, but are tremendously diverse in spatiotemporal scales, and one rare event algorithm off the shelf cannot be expected to successfully sample all of them.
 Here we have identified one particular dimension of challenge---relative timescales of ensemble dispersion and the event itself---and successfully remedied it using insight from a simpler model.
 The specific algorithm, and the general strategy for leveraging a model hierarchy, will help guide the community's continued exploration of extreme events, a growing frontier of climate research.